-Cash flow after capital expenditures totaled MSEK 156 (53) for the quarter and MSEK 118 (144) for the January-September period.
-The net debt/equity ratio was 25 percent (19).
+Cash flow after capital expenditures totaled MSEK 68 (30) for the quarter and MSEK 187 (174) for the full year.

 BEIJER ALMA IN BRIEF

-Invoicing rose 5 percent to MSEK 880 (840) during the third quarter.
-Adjusted for exchange rates and corporate acquisitions, the increase was 4 percent.
-Order bookings amounted to MSEK 912 (818), up 11 percent.
+Invoicing rose 9 percent to MSEK 968 (887) in the fourth quarter.
+Adjusted for exchange rates and corporate acquisitions, the increase was 7 percent.
+Order bookings amounted to MSEK 1,008 (897), up 12 percent.

 LESJÖFORS IN BRIEF

-Invoicing in the Chassis Springs business area increased 16 percent during the quarter.
-The company is capturing market shares.
-Lesjöfors conducts its own production and inventory management and can thus maintain the highest service level in the industry, even in the event of surges in demand.
-Chassis Springs is essentially a European business with seasonal variations, which results in higher invoicing during the first half of the year than the second.
-All geographic markets reported higher sales.
+Invoicing in the Chassis Springs business area also increased 14 percent during the quarter.
+Lesjöfors is the only company in the industry that conducts its own production and inventory management and can thus maintain a superior service level, even in the event of surges in demand.
+Sales to all geographic markets increased.

 Operating profit increased for both business areas and totaled MSEK 103 (84).